SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Games/Games.md

 The user has two kinds of action:
 - declare that a cell contains a bomb or
-- declare that a ce;;  is free and asking for a validation.
+- declare that a cell is free and asking for a validation.

 - Free cell declaration: If the user is wrong and there was a bomb then he loses the game.
 If the user is right then the cell displays the number of adjacent bomb around the cell.
 - Bomb declaration: when a cell is declared as a bomb a bomb is displayed.